MaisamV/auth/docs/features.md

 * **User Registration:**
   * Endpoint for creating a new user with an email and password.
   * Passwords must be securely hashed using a modern, strong algorithm (e.g., Argon2id or bcrypt).
+* **User Login:**
+  * Endpoint for authenticating users with email and password.
+  * Sets secure session cookies for maintaining user authentication state.
+  * Integrates with OAuth 2.0 authorization flow for seamless user experience.
 * **Token Issuance:**
   * Generate JWTs (JSON Web Tokens) as Access Tokens.
   * Generate opaque, random strings for Refresh Tokens, which are stored in the database.